swas7461/IIT-B-Process-IV/README.md

 **Note: The procedure for using is the same for versions 1 and 2.**

-To run the python script (i.e. 'process.py'):
+To run the python script (i.e. 'process_ver1.py' or 'process_ver2.py'):
 1. Open Command Prompt
 2. Navigate to the directory where the python script has been kept
 3. Enter the command 'python process.py'